levskaya/eschersketch/notes.md

 # Eschersketch Notes

+## MVP
+- polygon tool
+- bezier tool
+- arc tool?
+- rosette groups UI and identity (no trafo)
+- gridsize nx,ny limit to some max so as not to crash browser...
+- tile png export
+- tile svg export (clipping) if easy... later if hard
+- refactor to be hackable later...
+- touch events if not insane

+later...
+- UI improvement
+- frieze groups
+- color-rot wallpaper groups?

 ## Bugs

 - modified lines around 437 of canvas2svg.js - the IE fix section that fixes xmnls uses a regex that hits recursion depth on our huge SVG files... so commented out that fix

+- colorpicker flakes if fillcolor, strokecolor RGBs are same on init... seems fine if they're set different.

 ## Vue